airbytehq/airbyte/docs/integrations/sources/mssql.md

 _Coming soon: suggestions on how to create this user._

 Your database user should now be ready for use with Airbyte.

-## Troubleshooting

-### `Connection to localhost:5432 refused` errors when connecting to a local db

-On Mac, if you run Airbyte with Docker Compose and want to connect to a local db instance, you will have to use `host.docker.internal` as the hostname instead of `localhost` or `127.0.0.1`.

-On Linux, you will have to modify `docker-compose.yml` and add a host that maps to your local machine using [`extra_hosts`](https://docs.docker.com/compose/compose-file/compose-file-v3/#extra_hosts).